Pound Rescue Inc.

 Veterinary Wellness Exam

-As any pet parent knows, trips to the vet aren’t cheap, but when you adopt a cat, dog or other animal from most rescue groups, your pet has already been checked out by a veterinarian.
+As any pet parent knows, trips to the vet aren’t cheap, but when you adopt a cat, dog or another animal from most rescue groups, your pet has already been checked out by a veterinarian.

 Treatments and Preventives

-When you adopt a rescue animal, your new pet has been treated for fleas, ticks, ear mites and even heartworms which can be extremely pricey to treat.
-Animals also receive monthly flea, tick and heartworm preventive treatments to keep them healthy.
+When you adopt a rescue animal, your new pet has been treated for fleas, ticks, ear mites, and even heartworms which can be extremely pricey to treat.
+Animals also receive monthly flea, tick, and heartworm preventive treatments to keep them healthy.

 Spaying and Neutering